Meet your 2023 Super Bowl Halftime Show performer: Rihanna

-(NEXSTAR) – The Super Bowl may be months away yet, but we know who will be taking center stage during halftime.
+(NEXSTAR) – The Super Bowl may be months away, but we know who will be taking center stage during halftime.

-The NFL made the announcement Sunday afternoon, just days after rumors swirled that Taylor Swift may headline the Super Bowl halftime show.
+The NFL made the announcement Sunday afternoon, just days after rumors swirled that Taylor Swift may headline the halftime show.
+Fans pointed at the NFL’s midnight announcement of Apple Music being the show’s sponsor, replacing Pepsi, and apparently similar font between the announcement and Swift’s forthcoming album.

 Rihanna even prompted speculation about her Super Bowl involvement Sunday, posting a photo to her Instagram of her holding an NFL football.